mmallicoat/marshallmallicoat.com/content/john-henry.rst

 labor.
 It kept everyone working at a level of exertion that could be kept up all day in the hot sun without risking death.
-It also kept every working at the same rate, so no one could foolishly work harder to win the graces of the foreman---which would force everyone else to work harder, and thereby endanger both their welfare and their lives.
+It also kept every working at the same rate, so no one could foolishly work harder to win the graces of the foreman—which would force everyone else to work harder, and thereby endanger both their welfare and their lives.

 In the office, there's no sound other than the dull hum of the air conditioner and the cricketsong of computers.
-And your coworkers are all blood doping---cranking on the commute, then drinking themselves to sleep at night.
+And your coworkers are all blood doping—cranking on the commute, then drinking themselves to sleep at night.
 How can you keep up without joining in?

 John Henry was able to beat the steel-driving machine thru sheer effort.